frzkstudio/holiday_package_prediction/README.md

 The dataset used in this project is sourced from Kaggle and is titled "Holiday Package Prediction."
 It contains information about customers, their demographics, travel history, and whether they booked a holiday package or not.

-You can find the dataset [here](https://www.kaggle.com/datasets/susant4learning/holiday-package-purchase-prediction/data) (replace with the actual dataset link).
+You can find the dataset [here](https://www.kaggle.com/datasets/susant4learning/holiday-package-purchase-prediction/data).

 ## Methodology